rongmon/rbcodes/README.md

 	2) rb_spec.py :  An absorption line analysis pipeline.
 Allowing to create an object from an 1D spectrum do continuum fitting, measure equivalenth widths/column densities and save the final data and measurements.
 Also allows the fitting of a simple Voigt profile.

 	3) rb_interactive_vpfit_singlet.py : Interactive simple Voigt profile fitter [used with rb_spec.py]
+	[ Look for rbvfit github repository for an interactive Voigt profile fitter, suited for any complex profiles.]

 	4) rb_plot_spec.py:  To plot 1D spectrum, smooth, pan, zoom and explore spectrum.
 Allows to plot absorption lines at any redshifts, and do simple equivalent width and Gaussian fitting.
 My version of x_specplot routine.